 - Atlanta’s Mayoral Race Too Close To Call Stephannie Stokes, Morning Edition; Dec 6, 2017 This election night story draws heavily on archive audio.
 (Length 02:37)

 Super spots are typically one-day turnaround stories of two minutes or less in length.
+Individual station definitions vary, but in general any piece that is longer than a spot but not quite a feature might be classified as a superspot.
+Superspots often include scene sounds and narration, but they don’t have to.
+Some stations call these pieces “audio postcards.”
 They should be compensated at a day rate that assumes a single day of work.

 To calculate a fair rate for a super spot, review our Guide to Day Rates and multiply the appropriate day rate by 1.